cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 - Key: `"pre_restore_script"`

-  Set to the path of a bash script.
-That script is executed before a sheduled restore starts.
+  This key can be set to a path to a bash script.
+  The path cannot be empty.
+The path has to be an absolute path.
+The script must exist and must be executable.
+  The script is automatically executed before each restore.

 - Key: `"post_restore_script"`

-  Set to the path of a bash script.
-That script is executed after a sheduled restore finished successfully.
+  This key can be set to a path to a bash script.
+  The path cannot be empty.
+The path has to be an absolute path.
+The script must exist and must be executable.
+  The script is automatically executed after each successful restore.

 ##### cas